 We may take a maximum of 30 people, with priority given to SJAA members.
 We are expected to have at least one public telescope for every two people.
-If you can tolerate the conditions outlined, write to Jim Van Nuland with the number of people and telescopes.
-If you would rather arrange your own housing, let Jim know that too, and how many telescopes you’ll set up for the star party.
+If you can tolerate the conditions outlined, write to Ken Miura with the number of people and telescopes.
+If you would rather arrange your own housing, let Ken know that too, and how many telescopes you’ll set up for the star party.

-Jim will mail the gate passes a few weeks before our weekend.
+Ken will e-mail the gate passes and more informations a few days before our weekend.

-The luck of the date raffle gave us a moony weekend this year.
-The moon will be approaching full, so we’ll have to concentrate on bright objects to show the park visitors.
+The luck of the date raffle gave us a 3rd quarter moon weekend this year.
+The Moon will be 23 days old (waning crescent) and rise after midnight on Friday, so we’ll have dark sky for the park visitors.